MariusBallot/11-2020-WhatTheCoffee/README.md

 # What The Coffee 🥄
-A simple API that returns different coffee informations
+A simple API that returns different coffee informations.

 ## End points
 Hosted on http://what-the-coffee.herokuapp.com